tsouche/learn-docker/tutorial.md

 ```
 tuto@laptop:~$ docker run -d -p 4000:80 friendlyhello
-*** à revoir ***
+959d6fbadbbd58032af60022cf0e02f6f49475600a46fc4628dd736a12640c4f
 ```
-You get the long container ID for your app and then are kicked back to your terminal.
+You get the `long container ID` for your app and then are kicked back to your terminal.
 Your container is running in the background.
-You can also see the abbreviated container ID with docker container ls (and both work interchangeably when running commands):
+You can also see the `abbreviated container ID` with `docker container ls` (and both work interchangeably when running commands):
 ```
 tuto@laptop:~$ docker container ls
 CONTAINER ID IMAGE         COMMAND         CREATED